yvan99/blossom/README.md

 # BLOSSOM PROJECT
-## BLOSSOM is a web application to help understand the reason behind teenage pregnancies, and analyze the data and suggest call to action strategies to decrease the rates.
+## BLOSSOM is a web application to help understand the reason behind teenage pregnancies, analyze the data and predict the risk of Teen Pregnancy.

 # HOW TO INSTALL
 - Clone the repository